wordswords/wordswords.github.io/hugo-site/content/posts/moved-to-preston.md/index.md

 It is a very, very nice area with very large, very cheap, very peaceful homes.

-Currently we plan to stay here for the foreseeable, with my wife going to start a degree in foreign languages next academic year.
+Currently we plan to stay here for the foreseeable, with my wife going to start a degree in foreign languages next academic year, on the University of Lancashire campus based in Preston.

 I have decided not to pursue a PhD, and instead go for a role in industry in Cyber Security, after I finish my masters degree and OSCP, because I need the money :)